DevSum 2012 - Day 1 Summary

 Emil Cardell - Front-End CQRS

-The last session of the day touched on an interesting area: CQRS (Command Query Responsibility Segregation).
-Emil discussed some benefits (scalability, reliability) and problems (eventual consistency) with applying CQRS.
+The last session of the day was on CQRS (Command Query Responsibility Segregation), where Emil discussed some benefits (scalability, reliability) and some problems (eventual consistency) involved with applying CQRS.

-The demos were good, despite some unfortunate technical problems that for a long time caused no data to show up on the screen.
-For instance, Emil modified a CRUD app to use CQRS, demoed continuation with headers, JIT etc.
+The demos were good, despite some technical problems that for a long time caused no data to show up on the screen.
+For instance, Emil modified a CRUD app to use CQRS, demoed continuation with headers, JIT etc. Do better Øredev!